 3. Cut out an image from a magazine and paste it into your journal.
 Now write three or four lines describing why you chose this picture, what it makes you think of, or how it makes you feel.

-Ile Royale is one of the three Isles de Salut, off the South American coast of French Gayana; the most famous of which is Devil’s Island.
+Off the South American coast of French Guyana; the most famous is Devil’s Island.
 In fact, Papillon was actually imprisoned on Ile Royale, not Devil’s Island, but that’s a tiny detail in an otherwise adventurous tale.

 I’ve used both, but keep coming back to Bee Paper Company’s SUPER DELUXE SKETCH BOOK, a 6” x 9” (15.24 x 22.86 cm) book with 60 sheets of artist-grade paper in 93# heavy weight.
 I like how the spiral binding allows me to open the pages flat.